 It connects one large grounding electrode conductor and up to four smaller grounding conductors for cable TV, satellite dish, and telephone services.
 It is important to have this for lightning protection.

 The Intersystem Bonding Termination is required as per article 250.94 in the National Electrical Code.
 You should also read NFPA 780 on lightning protection.

-A whole house surge protector will add more protection against lightning and power surges.
-Some surge protectors can protect additional electrical system threats such as solar flares and an electromagnetic pulse.
-Check out EMP Shield electromagnetic pulse and surge protectors (Warning, I am an affiliate).
+A whole house surge protector added to your lightning protection system will provide more protection against lightning and power surges.
+Some surge protectors can protect against additional electrical system threats such as solar flares and an electromagnetic pulse (EMP).

 Check out EMP Shield Whole House Electromagnetic Pulse and Surge Protectors (I am an affiliate and may earn a commission from purchases).

 Read my blog post about surge protectors by clicking here.